 Get the Mods

-Non-workshop mods are installed the exact same way on the server as on your computer; just use the File Manager to access the server's
+Non-workshop mods are installed the exact same way on the server as on your computer; simply use the File Manager on the left side of your NodePanel to access the server's

 Subscribing to the Mods

-Navigate to the workshop for Starbound on Steam, find the mods you're interested in and click on them to open up their workshop page.
-Then click the green "+ Subscribe" button.
+Navigate to the workshop for Starbound on Steam, find the mods you're interested in, and click on them to open up their workshop page.
+Click the green "+ Subscribe" button.
 It's that simple!

-When it's subscribed to, the button changes to say "Subscribed" with a checkmark, and steam has begin to automatically download the mods in the background to the local computer files.
-For a large number of mods, you might have to wait a little while for steam to finish downloading them all.
+When it's subscribed to, the button changes to say "Subscribed" with a checkmark, and Steam has begun to automatically download the mods in the background to the local computer files.
+For a large number of mods, you might have to wait a little while for Steam to finish downloading them all.

-Preparing the Mods for Upload to the Server
+Preparing the Mods to Upload to the Server

 - Right-click on "Starbound" in your game library, and the menu shown below will pop up.
 Click on "properties" at the bottom.